PentaHelix/pentahelix.github.io/_posts/2015-08-27-Why-the-blog-is-quiet-right-now.md

 layout: post
 ---

-There hasn't been a lot of activity here recently, here's why.
+There hasn't been a lot of activity on the blog recently, here's why.

 <!--excerpt-->